 BC Farm Museum – without a doubt my kids’ favourite thing about the farm museum are the pedal tractors.
 Those and the 2-headed cow.
 The BC Farm Museum is open April 1st – mid October.
 The Museum has an exhaustive collection of antique tractors (many of which make an appearance in the Fort Langley May Day Parade), as well as numerous antiques from everyday life in Fort Langley.
 There are 2 pedal tractors available for the kids to ride during their visit.
 Also, the volunteers will happily demonstrate the vegetable & egg sorting machines, you just need to ask.

-There are many other shops and stores to keep your family entertained: Wendel’s Bookstore and Cafe, Little White House & Co, Planet 50s Cafe, Beatnik’s Bistro, Roxann’s Hats, Village Antiques Mall, Bella & Wren, Langley Centennial Museum, Republica Coffee Roasters, Trading Post, The Happy Kitchen, Chuckling Duckling, and so many more charming stores.
+There are many other shops and stores to keep your family entertained: Wendel’s Bookstore and Cafe, Little White House & Co, Planet 50s Cafe, Beatnik’s Bistro, Roxann’s Hats, Village Antiques Mall, Bella & Wren, Langley Centennial Museum, Republica Coffee Roasters, Trading Post, Chuckling Duckling, and so many more charming stores.

 You can get to the heart of Fort Langley in approximately 45 minutes from downtown Vancouver.
 It is worth the drive!